acini/autowikibot-py/README.md

 This bot is licensed under [**Creative Commons Attribution-ShareAlike 3.0 Unported license**](http://creativecommons.org/licenses/by-sa/3.0/)

-Attribution format:

-1. A line with URL of this github page should be present at begninning of source code file.
+Attribution: Include URL to this github page in your README (or similar) file, or at start of code.

-2. Your readme file should also include a link to this github page, placed as feasible to you.